trezor/trezor-firmware/docs/common/communication/passphrase.md

 User might want to enforce the passphrase entry on the device every time without the hassle of instructing the Host to do so.

-For such cases the user may apply the *Passphrase always on device* setting TODO: Name.
+For such cases the user may apply the *Passphrase always on device* setting.
 As the name suggests, with this setting the passphrase is prompted on the device right away and no PassphraseRequest/PassphraseAck messages are exchanged.
+Note that the passphrase is prompted only once for given session id.
+If the user wishes to enter another passphrase they need to either send Initialize(session_id=None) or replug the device.